Venus, 41, rises to 90th Wimbledon win in 90th career major - WTMJ

 “You can’t win them all.
 Life is about how you handle challenges.
 Each point is a challenge on the court.
 No one gives you anything,” said Williams, who was diagnosed a decade ago with Sjogren’s syndrome, an autoimmune disease that can cause fatigue and joint pain.
 “I like to think I handle my challenges well.”

-The schedule on Day 2 of the tournament, like on Day 1, was jumbled by showers.
-At least 18 matches were postponed until Wednesday and a dozen were suspended in progress shortly after Williams finished off a victory that lasted more than 2 1/2 hours.
+The schedule on Day 2 of the tournament, like on Day 1, was jumbled by rain.
+More than 20 matches were postponed until Wednesday and a dozen were suspended in progress shortly after Williams finished off a victory that lasted more than 2 1/2 hours.

-Her sister Serena, a seven-time Wimbledon champ, and eight-time winner Roger Federer were assured of playing later Tuesday, because their matches were on Centre Court, which has a retractable roof.
+Her sister Serena, a seven-time Wimbledon champ, was assured of playing later Tuesday, because her match was on Centre Court, which has a retractable roof.
+Roger Federer, an eight-time winner, got through his contest there when his opponent, Adrian Mannarino, stopped playing after hurting his right leg when he slipped near the baseline late in the fourth set.

+Federer was trailing two sets to one, but ahead 4-2 in the fourth, when Mannarino fell.
+He tried to continue but dropped eight of nine points when they resumed and called it quits.

-Women’s winners included 2018 champion Angelique Kerber, No. 1 seed Ash Barty, No. 8 Karolina Pliskova, No. 15 Maria Sakkari, two-time Slam finalist Vera Zvonareva, 2020 French Open semifinalist Nadia Podoroska and Americans Shelby Rogers, Madison Brengle and qualifier Claire Liu.
-Another U.S. woman, No. 28 seed Alison Riske, was beaten 6-2, 4-6, 6-1 by Tereza Martincova of the Czech Republic.
+Women’s winners included reigning French Open champion Barbora Krejcikova, who was making her Wimbledon debut; 2018 titlist Angelique Kerber, No. 1 seed Ash Barty, No. 8 Karolina Pliskova and No. 15 Maria Sakkari.
+No. 28 seed Alison Riske was beaten 6-2, 4-6, 6-1 by Tereza Martincova.

 In men’s action, 20-year-old American Sebastian Korda — whose father, Petr, won the 1998 Australian Open and whose sisters, No. 1-ranked Nelly and Jessica, are on the LPGA Tour — made a successful Wimbledon debut, eliminating No. 15 Alex de Minaur 6-3, 6-4, 6-7 (5), 7-6 (5).

-No. 4 Alexander Zverev, No. 9 Diego Schwartzman and No. 26 Fabio Fognini also advanced.
+No. 4 Alexander Zverev, No. 9 Diego Schwartzman, No. 10 Denis Shapovalov and No. 26 Fabio Fognini also advanced.

 Buzarnescu is a 33-year-old left-hander who has dealt with a series of injuries and has gone from the top 20 to outside the top 150.